black entertainers'

 The Ikettes

 Music became one of the strongest platforms for Black entertainers.
 Jazz, blues, gospel, and later rhythm and blues grew from Black communities and gained national attention.
 Musicians used their voices and instruments to express joy, struggle, and hope.
 These musical styles influenced popular music and helped shape the sound of American entertainment.
-Black singers and bandleaders became household names, inspiring listeners of all backgrounds.
+Black singers and band leaders became household names, inspiring listeners of all backgrounds.

 Film and television also became important spaces for Black entertainers.
 Early Black actors often faced unfair roles and limited opportunities, but many pushed forward and proved their talent.
 Over time, Black performers gained more visibility and creative control, helping to change how stories were told on screen.
 Their performances brought depth, humor, and authenticity to movies and television shows.